What is Gum Disease in Dogs and Why Does my Dog Have it…?!

 In only the most serious cases of gum disease and tooth erosion would I ever recommend putting a dog under general anesthetic for a scrape.
 It is pointless and dangerous for small, old and sick dogs.
 There are better way.
 Here’s three simple steps:

 The cause of the majority of the gum disease in dogs is dry food as the issue evaporates on a normal, biologically appropriate fresh dog food diet.
-Ideally feed meat on the bone though a coarse minced product from the likes of the online butchers Carnivore Kelly’s will do just fine, particularly if you’re doing Step 2!
+Ideally feed meat on the bone though any coarsely-minced product for dogs will be fine, particularly if you’re doing Step 2!

 Step 2: Feed Raw, Meaty Bones